EFTEC/PdoOne/README.md

 PdoOne.
 It's a simple wrapper for PHP's PDO library compatible with SQL Server (2008 R2 or higher), MySQL (5.7 or higher) and Oracle (12.1 or higher).

-This library tries to work as fast as possible.
-Most of the operations are simple string/array managements and work in the bare metal of the PDO library.
+This library tries to **work as fast as possible**.
+Most of the operations are simple string/array managements and work in the bare metal of the PDO library but it also allows to create an ORM.

 [![Packagist](https://img.shields.io/packagist/v/eftec/PdoOne.svg)](https://packagist.org/packages/eftec/PdoOne)